alexrutar/food.rutar.org/content/recipes/leek_and_celeraic_soup.md

 Stir in the cream, warm the soup gently, and season with salt and pepper to taste.
 Ladle into bowls and serve topped with some cream and chives.
 <!-- sep -->
-The wine makes a big difference - don't omit it.
+The wine makes a big difference—don't omit it.